Part of course:

 The rough terrain is analogous to the cost function.
 Minimizing the cost function is analogous to trying to reach lower altitudes.
 You are blind folded, since we don't have the luxury of evaluating (seeing) the value of the function for every possible set of parameters.
 Feeling the slope of the terrain around you is analogous to calculating the gradient, and taking a step is analogous to one iteration of update to the parameters.

-There are some challenges with aforementioned gradient descent algorithms such as choosing a proper learning rate.
-It's typical to choose a small value such as 0.1, 0.01 or 0.001 and adapt it based on whether the cost function is reducing very slowly (increase learning rate) or is exploding / being erratic (decrease learning rate).
+Typically, the value of the learning rate is chosen manually.
+We usually start with a small value such as 0.1, 0.01 or 0.001 and adapt it based on whether the cost function is reducing very slowly (increase learning rate) or is exploding / being erratic (decrease learning rate).